Lumba Sumba Pass Trek

 Overview

-Furthermore, there are a number of high mountain lakes in Oangchung Gola.
-Barun Valley is a part of the huge international protected area under an agreement between China and Nepal.
-Lumba Sumba pass trekking is listed under the Great Himalayan Trail (GHT) where you can explore Makalu Base Camp and Kanchenjunga base camp trek in a single trip.
+Makalu region features numerous high mountain in Oangchung Gola and the Barun Valley, part of a large international protected area under an agreement between China and Nepal.
+Trek to Lumba Sumba Pass is part of the Great Himalayan Trail (GHT), allowing you to explore both Makalu Base Camp and Kanchenjunga Base Camp in a single trip.

 Lumba Sumba hike

-How much does Lumba Sumba Pass Trek Package Cost/Price?
+How much is the Lumba Sumba Pass Trek Package Cost/Price?

 Likewise, we also have discount deals for group leaders.
 For example, if you could bring 10+ travelers (except you) on your trip, you are treated as a group leader.
 So you can hike the Lumba Sumba pass route with 50% discounts.

-It is the standard trip package price for 17 days trek.
-If you are 2 people Lumba Sumba trek cost US$ 1999 for 17 days trek according to the given trekking plan.
-We can modify the trek route and the prices according to your wishes also.
-Here is the price list for Lumba Sumba pass treks.
+It’s a standard trip package price for 17 days Lumba Sumba pass camping trek in the Nepal Himalayas.
+If you are 2 people, Lumba Sumba trek cost US$ 2250 for 17 days as per given plan.
+We can modify the trek route and prices according to your wish also.
+Here is the price list for 17 days Lumba Sumba pass trek in Nepal.

-Price Per Person for 17 days hikes in Lumba Sumba pass territory.
+Price Per Person for a hike to Lumba Sumba pass package.

 Number of TouristPrice Per Person